-The feature event of the afternoon at Newbury is the Group One Lockinge Stakes and the horse with the best form in the race is the Godolphin owned Modern Games.
+The feature event of the afternoon at Newbury is the Group Three Greenham Stakes over seven furlongs and Angel Bleu for Ralph Beckett looks the class angle in the race.

 Winning five of his eight events last term, having some top class form and the most experience heading into this race he looks the one to beat.